aramisgithub/questpresentation/script/document.md

 ## Mulan

-- Doubts her disguising abilities and almost gives up in front of the training camp

-- Mushu convinces her to go anyway
+Mulan doubts her disguising abilities and almost gives up in front of the training camp, but Mushu convinces her to go, despite her fears that she will be uncovered.

 ## Odyssey

-- He does not want to leave his family and sail to Troy

-- Knows it will be a long trip

-- Is worried that something bad could occur during his absence
+Odysseus does not want to leave his family and sail to Troy because he knows it will be a long trip.
+He worried that something bad might occur during his trip.

 ## Comparison

-- Mulan

-    - Fears for herself

-- Odyssey

-    - Fears for others

-- Shows that Odysseus believes in himself, while Mulan does not
+While Mulan fears for herself, the confident Odysseus fears for others.
+This clearly demonstrates that Odysseus believes in himself, while Mulan does not.

 # Meeting with the mentor